tahadnan/ttask-manager/README.md

 - Remove tasks from the list
 - View current tasks and completed tasks

-## What's New in 0.2.5 Release:
+## What's New in 0.2.6 Release:

-**Enhanced Save and Load Functionality:** The save_current_state and load_recent_state methods were updated to ensure that the data.json file is saved and loaded from the same directory as the main Python file.
-This improves the reliability of data storage and retrieval.
+- Added `file_path` parameter to the `report` method, allowing users to specify where to save the report.
+- Improved error handling and messaging in the `report` method.

 ## Usage